-D. If the proposal includes any commonly owned open space or other land, facilities, or improvements (such as roads) that are proposed to be owned in common by the residents of the subdivision, or if the proposal is for an Affordable Housing Development, three (3) copies of draft Community Association Documents and a Conservation Ownership and Management Plan which include the information listed in Appendix G. The Project Review Board may find that additional information is necessary due to unusual or special circumstances.
+D. If the proposal includes any commonly owned open space or other land, facilities, or improvements (such as roads) that are proposed to be owned in common by the residents of the subdivision, three (3) copies of draft Community Association Documents and a Conservation Ownership and Management Plan which include the information listed on Appendix G. The Project Review Board may find that additional information is necessary due to unusual or special circumstances.